syahriikram/learn_nextjs_starter_project/README.md

 <img src="https://img.shields.io/badge/status-development-green?logo=GitHub" alt="In Progress">
 <br/>
-Next Step: Chapter 9
+Next Step: Chapter 11

 # Project Introduction
 A dashboard application containing different features of NextJS.
-This serves as a great refresher and an opportunity to seek for feature candies that I have missed previously, especially after working on too many infrastructure and backend projects recently.
+This serves as a great refresher and an opportunity to seek for feature candies that I have missed previously, especially after working on more infrastructure and backend projects in my professional life.
 This project repository is a follow along from the [NextJS official](https://nextjs.org/learn/dashboard-app/) website.

 ## Personal notes/learning points